-Tell us about some of your career achievements.
+Tell us about some of your career highlights.

-Within 10 years of walking through the doors of Burges Salmon, a Top 50 UK law firm, as a trainee solicitor, I had specialised into information law and was
+Within 10 years of walking through the doors as a trainee solicitor at Burges Salmon, a Top 50 UK law firm, I had specialised into information law and was

 heading up its data protection practice